Best WordPress hosting of 2022: top 8 options to choose from

 WP Engine pricing

-WP Engine is a premium provider offering WordPress-exclusive plans that start at $22.50/mo with a discount applied.
+WP Engine is a premium provider offering WordPress-exclusive plans that start at $22.50/month with a discount applied.

 There are 4 main plans, and all of them include the same features: free SSL, CDN, caching, daily backups, and staging.